Deutsche Bank AG Sells 14,924 Shares of KL Acquisition Corp (NASDAQ:KLAQ)

-Deutsche Bank AG lowered its position in KL Acquisition Corp (NASDAQ:KLAQ) by 29.8% in the 2nd quarter, according to its most recent 13F filing with the SEC.
+Deutsche Bank AG lessened its holdings in shares of KL Acquisition Corp (NASDAQ:KLAQ) by 29.8% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
 The institutional investor owned 35,076 shares of the company’s stock after selling 14,924 shares during the period.
-Deutsche Bank AG owned 0.10% of KL Acquisition worth $340,000 as of its most recent SEC filing.
+Deutsche Bank AG’s holdings in KL Acquisition were worth $340,000 at the end of the most recent quarter.

-Several other large investors have also recently made changes to their positions in the company.
-Empyrean Capital Partners LP bought a new position in shares of KL Acquisition in the 1st quarter worth approximately $10,759,000.
-Goldman Sachs Group Inc. bought a new position in shares of KL Acquisition in the 1st quarter worth approximately $8,270,000.
-Millennium Management LLC bought a new position in shares of KL Acquisition in the 1st quarter worth approximately $7,469,000.
-Sculptor Capital LP bought a new position in shares of KL Acquisition in the 1st quarter worth approximately $7,327,000.
-Finally, Citadel Advisors LLC bought a new position in KL Acquisition during the 1st quarter valued at approximately $6,323,000.
-54.62% of the stock is owned by hedge funds and other institutional investors.
+Other large investors have also added to or reduced their stakes in the company.
+Wolverine Asset Management LLC bought a new position in shares of KL Acquisition during the 1st quarter valued at about $53,000.
+JPMorgan Chase & Co. bought a new position in shares of KL Acquisition during the 1st quarter valued at about $110,000.
+Geode Capital Management LLC bought a new stake in KL Acquisition in the 1st quarter valued at approximately $124,000.
+Schonfeld Strategic Advisors LLC bought a new stake in KL Acquisition in the 1st quarter valued at approximately $194,000.
+Finally, Landscape Capital Management L.L.C. bought a new stake in KL Acquisition in the 2nd quarter valued at approximately $194,000.
+Institutional investors and hedge funds own 54.62% of the company’s stock.

 KL Acquisition Corp is a blank check company.
 The company intends to effect a merger, capital stock exchange, asset acquisition, stock purchase, reorganization or similar business combination with one or more businesses or entities.
 It intends to focus investment effort on life sciences, which includes medical devices, diagnostics, and life sciences tools and instrumentation.